w-a-r-m-inventory-system/Food-Pantry-Inventory/docs/source/InventoryManagement.rst

     (2) Bin number ( Bin number in the length of a row) (3) Tier number (level up or down

-Each entry uses a drop down list and you will make a choice from the drop down list.
+Each entry uses a drop down list and you will make a choice from each drop down list.
 In the graphic below the **Row** and **Bin** numbers have been chosen and the drop down list is shown with the **Tier** number.